Sitara Begum: Career

-Begum was commission in the Medical Corps of the Pakistan Army in 1970 as a lieutenant.
-She was stationed in Comilla Cantonment.
-Her brother was stationed in Comila Cantonment as well.
-After the start of Bangladesh Liberation war, she and her parents with the aid of Mukti Bahini members moved from Kishorganj to Meghalaya.
-She then was appointed the commanding officer of Bangladesh Hospital, a Mukti Bahini hospital located inside India that operated during the war.
+Begum was commissioned in the Medical Corps of the Pakistan Army in 1970 as a lieutenant.
+She was stationed in Comilla Cantonment along with her brother.
+After the start of Bangladesh Liberation war, she and her parents moved from Kishorganj to Meghalaya with the aid of Mukti Bahini members.

+Captain Dr. Sitara was the Commanding Officer of the hospital known as the Bangladesh Field Hospital, with almost 400 beds under Sector 2 in 1971.
+The hospital catered to Bengali patients, wounded freedom fighters, and also members of the Indian army who sought medical aid at the centre.

 She returned to Dhaka after the independence of Bangladesh.

-Begum left Bangladesh after her brother was killed in the 7 November 1976 Bangladesh coup d'état and settled in the United States.
+Begum left Bangladesh after her brother was killed in the 7 November 1975 Bangladesh coup d'état and settled in the United States.